HDE/python-lambda-local/README.rst

     ├── event.json
     ├── lib
     │   ├── rx
     │   │   ├── abstractobserver.py
     │   │   ├── ... (package content of rx)
     ...
     │   │       └── testscheduler.py
     │   └── Rx-1.2.3.dist-info
     │       ├── DESCRIPTION.rst
     │       ├── METADATA
     │       ├── metadata.json
     │       ├── pbr.json
     │       ├── RECORD
     │       ├── top_level.txt
     │       ├── WHEEL
     │       └── zip-safe
     └── test.py

-In the handler's code is in ``test.py`` and the function name of the handler is ``handler``.
-The source depends on 3rd party library ``rx`` and it is install in the directory ``lib``.
-The test event of json format is in ``event.json`` file.
+The handler's code is in ``test.py`` and the function name of the handler is ``handler``.
+The source depends on 3rd party library ``rx`` and it is installed in the directory ``lib``.
+The test event in json format is in ``event.json`` file.

 Content of ``test.py``: